vmarcinko/art-of-programming/markdowns/first.md

 It's "John Doe", and it's a string.

+And if we want to introduce new "nickname" attribute, what type it would be?

+A string of course, something like:

+    {
+        "id":         4413,
+        "name":       "John Doe",
+        "age":        56,
+        "employed":   true,
+        "nickname":   "Johny"
+    }

+But some people don't have a nickname - how will we represent that then?
+Should we just omit this "nickname" key then?

+Yes, that's one possibility.
+But if we decide to keep this key, what do we need then?

+Some special value that means "nothing" - a **null** (or **nil** sometimes) is mostly used for that:

+    {
+        "id":         4413,
+        "name":       "John Doe",
+        "age":        56,
+        "employed":   true,
+        "nickname":   null
+    }

+Such attributes that can have no value we call **optional** attributes.

-Let's say a person has multiple nicknames, say
+But, as we know, a person can have also multiple nicknames, say

     "Johny", "BigJ", "Maverick"

-, we have to decide what data type will we use...
+Do we need to change the name of "nickname" key?

+Of course, it should be "nicknames" now, instead of "nickname"!
+Names are really important in programming, they should always reflect their meaning.

+And what about its data type?
 Should it be one of collection data types (list, set, map) or a primitive (boolean, string, number...)?

-Definitely a collection, because we have multiple nicknames, not just a single value.
+Definitely a collection, because we have multiple nicknames (*Johny, BigJ, Maverick*), not just a single value.

 OK, so some collection is needed here.
 Should it be a map?
 Why?

-Not a map, because map is of key-value structure, and here we just have multiple values (*Johny, BigJ, Maverick*), we don't have a need for keys here.
+Not a map, because map is of key-value structure, and here we just have multiple values, we don't have a need for keys here.

 So - it comes down to a list or a set ?
 Which one?